Guo-Jie-Jason-Gao/Drosophila-Markov-chain-Monte-Carlo-model/README.md

 # Drosophila-Markov-chain-Monte-Carlo-model
-Code for our manuscript "A Markov chain Monte Carlo model of mechanical-feedback-driven progressive apical constrictions captures the  uctuating collective cell dynamics in the Drosophila embryo" by Guo–Jie J. Gao, Michael C. Holcomb, Jeffrey H. Thomas, and Jerzy Blawzdziewicz.
+Code for our manuscript "A Markov chain Monte Carlo model of mechanical-feedback-driven progressive apical constrictions captures the fluctuating collective cell dynamics in the Drosophila embryo" by Guo–Jie J. Gao, Michael C. Holcomb, Jeffrey H. Thomas, and Jerzy Blawzdziewicz.